Alaska Historical Library, Juneau, has kindly allowed

 would get out of bed to walk whenever the arm pained, and he walked as one with

-glass of two bookcases against which he leaned, and he had to be supported every
+the glass of two bookcases against which he leaned, and he had to be supported

-been great in her attention to the Archdeacon, coming daily from the many
+had also been great in her attention to the Archdeacon, coming daily from the

 and the Archdeacon praised her without restrictions.

 next morning while the Archdeacon was resting quietly and was rational and I

 was by his side, he said, Hap, I want you to help me make plans.